 How is WeCritique different from other mystery shopper companies?

 I would say our local knowledge and expertise combined with the international standards we apply is where we stand out.
-We take pride in the service we offer our clients, we work closely with them until the implementation phase and monitoring its effect over time, so we witness first hand their success stories.
+We take pride in the service we offer our clients, we work closely with them until the implementation phase and monitor its effect over time, so we witness firsthand their success stories.

 What is the key to becoming a successful mystery shopper?